 Laboratory information management systems (LIMS) software is built to support day-to-day lab operations.
-Also known as laboratory information systems (LIS) or laboratory management systems (LMS), LIMS solutions offer labs everything from data tracking and analytics to basic enterprise resource planning (ERP).
+Also known as laboratory information systems (LIS) or laboratory management systems (LMS), LIMS solutions offer labs everything from data tracking and analytics to basic enterprise resource management tools.

 LIMS are used in laboratories all over the world, by researchers across every scientific discipline.
 From life science labs at universities to biobanks in the isolated Arctic, data management is vital to running laboratories.
 It's even used by manufacturers to streamline research and development practices.
 These systems were originally designed to provide more efficient sample management from the moment the test is ordered to the final invoice.
 In order to serve all types of modern labs, new features, like clinical functionality, are regularly being added in order to improve the effectiveness of LIMS.